Acadians in Louisiana

 Youngest son François-Marie was born at New Orleans in June 1765.

-Daughter Marie-Grégoire, "unmarried," died at New Orleans in September 1824; the priest who recorded her burial said that Marie Grégoire had been born in May 1750, so she was 74 years old at the time of her death.
+Joseph, père's daughter Marie-Grégoire, "unmarried," died at New Orleans in September 1824; the priest who recorded her burial said Marie Grégoire had been born in May 1750, so she was 74 years old at the time of her death.

-From the late 1680s to 1710, the De Goutins were a privileged family in Acadia.
-Mathieu, the family's progenitor, was second only to the governor in power and influence; at one time, he held four important positions--chief judge of civil and criminal matters, counselor, colonial secretary, and paymaster.
+From the late 1680s to 1710, the de Goutins were a privileged family in Acadia.
+Mathieu, the family's progenitor, was second only to the governor in power and influence; at one time, he held four important positions--chief judge of civil and criminal matters, counselor, colonial secretary, and paymaster--and in 1691 he was granted a seigneur on the Atlantic side of peninsula Acadia.
 He complained at one point that he had "no set time for drinking and eating, (for) I am more busy on feast days and Sundays than on working days, (because) the settlers use these days to conduct their business when they come to Mass."
 One of those settlers was Pierre Thibodeau.
-When De Goutin married one of Thibodeau's daughters, the young official established a lasting connection with a significant number of settlers, from Port-Royal all the way around to the upper Fundy settlements.
-One Acadian governor complained that it would be difficult for De Goutin to render an objective judgment in many civil and criminal cases "because a third of the settlers are related to his wife."
+When de Goutin married one of Thibodeau's daughters, the young official established a lasting connection with a significant number of settlers, from Port-Royal all the way around to the upper Fundy settlements.
+One Acadian governor complained that it would be difficult for de Goutin to render an objective judgment in many civil and criminal cases "because a third of the settlers are related to his wife."
 De Goutin may have been, in fact, the only colonial official that the Acadians trusted to look after their best interests.
 His long career in Acadia ended with Britain's final seizure of Port-Royal in 1710.
-Although De Goutin was given an important position on Île Royale, now Cape Breton Island, when the French established a colony there in 1714, he died within a year of his appointment.
+Although de Goutin was given an important position on Île Royale, now Cape Breton Island, when the French established a colony there in 1714, he died within a year of his appointment.
 His wife and children--they had 13 of them--remained on Île Royale.
 De Goutin's oldest son, François-Marie, also became a colonial official, on Île Royale and Île St.-Jean, today's Prince Edward Island, and was nearly as highly placed as his father had been at Port-Royal.

-It is possible, then, that Joseph De Goutin de Ville, the first Acadian in Louisiana, played a significant role in his kinsmen's mass migration to the lower Mississippi valley.
+It is possible, then, that Joseph de Goutin de Ville, the first Acadian in Louisiana, played a significant role in his kinsmen's mass migration to the lower Mississippi valley.
 Joseph de Ville's contribution was so significant, in fact, that Acadian genealogist/historian Stephen A. White calls him "the Godfather of the New Acadia in Louisiana."
-White adds that during the October 1768 Creole-led rebellion against the unpopular Spanish Governor Antonio de Ulloa, the Acadians who participated in the uprising rallied at Joseph De Goutin's home in New Orleans, evidence that the "first Acadian" remained close to his fellow Acadiennes.
+White adds that during the October 1768 Creole-led rebellion against the unpopular Spanish Governor Antonio de Ulloa, the Acadians who participated in the uprising rallied at Joseph de Goutin's home in New Orleans, evidence that the "first Acadian" remained close to his fellow Acadiennes, at least for political purposes.

 (present-day parishes that existed during the War Between the States in parenthesis; hyperlinks on the abbreviations take you to brief histories of each settlement):